Investor Protections and the SEC: A Crypto Perspective

 Frequently Asked Questions

 What protections does the SEC provide to crypto investors?
-The SEC enforces disclosure, anti-fraud rules, and market oversight, reducing risks of fraud and manipulation.
+The SEC enforces disclosure, anti-illegal deception rules, and market oversight, reducing risks of illegal deception and manipulation.

 Does the SEC regulate all cryptocurrencies?
 Not all.
 Only tokens that meet the Howey Test criteria as securities fall directly under its jurisdiction.

 Can SEC regulations prevent all investor losses?
-No. While regulations deter fraud and improve transparency, they cannot eliminate risks such as volatility or project failure.
+No. While regulations deter illegal deception and improve transparency, they cannot eliminate risks such as volatility or project failure.

 How do U.S. protections compare globally?
 The SEC focuses on securities law, while regions like the EU (MiCA) emphasize broader consumer and market protections.